Strunge29/strunge29.github.io/pages/about.md

 investigating how data and information are sought, acquired and used by scientists in fields such as ecology and earth sciences, and then applying the insights towards conceptualizing new systems and approaches for addressing these needs.

-Professionally, I am interested in managing data and information for research purposes within STEM-focused environments through the designing, implementing, and use of digital, spatial, and open-source information systems and best practices.
+Professionally, I am interested in managing data and information within STEM-focused environments through the designing, implementing, and use of digital, spatial, and open-source information systems and best practices.
 I hold a bachelors degree in political science with a minor in geography.
-I have also undertaken graduates studies in the governance and administration of public assets as well as in information systems management to support forest and natural resource conservation.
+I have also undertaken graduate studies in the governance and administration of public assets as well as in information systems management to support natural resource conservation.
 I love to read and use my spare time to improve my programming and cartographic skills.

 Welcome to my blog.
-Please remember to leave a comment after reading one of my articles
+Please, remember to leave a comment after reading an articles